Dr. Gary Tanchak, D.C.

 • Both share the traditional T-shape design.

-• Similar noise levels, size.
+• Similar noise levels and size.

 • Similar weight.